 Stories from the Old 8th Ward

-Following the war, Harrisburg hosted a “grand review” and parade honoring the members of the United States Colored Troops (USCT).
-The Garnett League, which was Harrisburg’s chapter of the Pennsylvania State Equal Rights League, was responsible for hosting and planning the event.
-On the morning of November 14, 1865, the USCT assembled at Camp Curtin and marched to the Capitol, where they were met by both black and white citizens of Harrisburg cheering on the veterans.
-Although the beloved Governor, Andrew Curtin, was unable to attend due to illness, other prominent citizens such as William Howard Day, T. Morris Chester, and Rev. John Walker Jackson were involved in this celebration.
+Following the war, Harrisburg hosted a “Grand Review” and parade honoring the members of the United States Colored Troops (USCT).
+The Garnet League, which was Harrisburg’s chapter of the Pennsylvania State Equal Rights League, hosted and planned the event.
+On the morning of November 14, 1865, the USCT assembled at Camp Curtin and marched to the Capitol, where they were met by Harrisburg’s citizens cheering on the veterans.
+A parade commenced from State and Filbert Streets, two blocks east of Tanner’s Alley, and proceeded through the city.
+Prominent citizens from Harrisburg and Philadelphia, including T. Morris Chester (below), Simon Cameron, William Howard Day, Octavius Catto, and Rev. John Walker Jackson officiated and delivered speeches and prayers.
 Both General Butler and General Meade spoke very highly of the USCT veterans, and this event marked an important demonstration for the promotion of equal rights.

-June 10, 1863, commenting on the rallying of Black soldiers at a recruitment meeting led by T. Morris Chester
+Patriot Newspaper, June 10, 1863, commenting on the rallying of Black soldiers at a recruitment meeting led by T. Morris Chester.